It was updated on October 3, 2022

 - Right to object to automated processing, including profiling – you also have the right to be subject to the legal effects of automated processing or profiling.

 It will ensure that you receive the answer to your request from our DPO.
-DPO provides you the requested information in electronic format within one month from the date of receipt.
+DPO provides you with the requested information in electronic format within one month from the date of receipt.

 CookiesCookies are small pieces of information that a website transfers to an individual's hard drive for record-keeping purposes.
-Their purpose is to let us know when you visit our Site and save preferences you set.
+Their purpose is to let us know when you visit our Site and save the preferences you set.
 Your browser can be set to notify you when you are sent a cookie, giving you the chance to decide whether or not to accept it.
-To control third party cookies, you can also adjust your browser settings.
+To control third-party cookies, you can also adjust your browser settings.

 The information we collect and analyze is used to improve our Services to you.
 Some of the cookies we use are essential for the Site to work.
 We want to be sure you understand that accepting a cookie in no way gives us access to your computer or any personal information about you.
 The cookies collect information in an anonymous form.
-The cookie-related information is not used to identify you personally and the pattern data is fully under our control.
+The cookie-related information is not used to identify you personally, and the pattern data is entirely under our control.

-In the event that you wish to make a complaint about how your personal data is being processed by SOC Prime (or third parties), or how your complaint has been handled, you have the right to lodge a complaint directly with the SOC Prime’s Data Protection Officer or with the supervisory authority in the Member State where you live, work, or where the infringement took place.
+The right to complain to a supervisory authorityIn the event that you wish to make a complaint about how your personal data is being processed by SOC Prime (or third parties) or how your complaint has been handled, you have the right to lodge a complaint directly with SOC Prime’s Data Protection Officer or with the supervisory authority in the Member State where you live, work, or where the infringement took place.

-We may place links on our Site.
-When you click on a link to a third-party website from our Site, your activity and use on the linked website is governed by that website’s policies, not by those of SOC Prime.
-We encourage you to visit their websites and review their privacy and user policies.
+Links to Third Party SitesWe may place links on our Site.
+When you click on a link to a third party website from our Site, your activity and use on the linked website are governed by that website’s policies, not by those of SOC Prime.
+We encourage you to review the privacy policies of third parties before connecting to or using their websites to learn more about their privacy and information handling practices.

 Our Data Protection Officer can be contacted directly here:

-Data controller – the natural or legal person, public authority, agency or other body which alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law.
+Definitions (drawn from the GDPR)Data controller – the natural or legal person, public authority, agency, or other body which alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law.

-Data processor - a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller
+Data processor - a natural or legal person, public authority, agency, or other body which processes personal data on behalf of the controller

-Personal data – any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
+Personal data – any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-Special categories of personal data – personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade-union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation.
+Special categories of personal data – Personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade-union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation.